VNNLIB/VNNLIB-Agda/README.md

 This repository is the official Agda library for interacting with the [VNN-LIB standard](https://www.vnnlib.org/).
 It includes:
+- `ONNX.Syntax`: abstract interface for the syntax of ONNX
+- `ONNX.Semantics`: abstract interface for the semantics of ONNX
+- `ONNX.Parser`: very minimal abstract interface for parsing ONNX constants
-- Syntax for well-typed VNNLIB queries
+- `VNNLIB.Syntax` - intrinsically-typed syntax for VNNLIB queries
+- `VNNLIB.TypeCheck` - ability to parse/type-check a string into VNNLIB queries.
-- A parser and type-checker for VNNLIB queries
+- `VNNLIB.Semantics` - semantics for VNNLIB queries
+- `VNNLIB.Theories` - orthogonal subsets of the query syntax
+- `VNNLIB.Logics` - overall subsets of the query syntax
-- Formal semantics for VNNLIB queries
+- `VNNLIB.Solver` - an interface for solvers of VNNLIB queries

 ## Version compatability